belang/black_bean/doc/design_recore.rst

 - 2017-11-01
   The first step is to interpret the code, and the seconde is to optimize the code.
   The interpreted code can excute directly.
+- 2017-11-15
+  adjust the state machine of the tokenizer.
+- 2017-11-21
+  generate the assembly command. generate the simulation hexadecimal string code.